katzenpost/katzenpost/docs/specs/kemsphinx.rst

-Our KEM combiner uses the split PRF design from the paper when combining two KEM shared secrets together we use a hash function to also mix in the values of both KEM ciphertexts:
+Our KEM combiner uses the split PRF design from the paper when combining two KEM shared secrets together we use a hash function to also mix in the values of both KEM ciphertexts.
+In this pseudo code example we are hashing together the two shared secrets from the two underlying KEMs, ss1 and ss2.
+Additionally the two ciphertexts from the underlying KEMs, cct1 and cct2, are also hashed together:

 ```
 // H is a hash function